When God Said "Run It Back Different" — Modern Paraphrase | nocap.bible

 Second Battle: Wait for the Sound in the Trees 🌳

 The Philistines came back.
 Same valley, same aggression.
 Most leaders would've just run the same play — it worked last time, right?
-But David didn't assume.
+But didn't assume.
 He asked God again.

 And this time, God gave a completely different strategy: